 Duration: 1 minute

-You conjure a minor gateway to the Twisting Nether that spews corruptive energy.
-When you cast this spell, you may use a reaction for it to cast or maintain shadow word pain on up to three targets.
-So long as the totem stands, the three sigil spells' DC is reduced by 10.
-Instead of using it to maintain shadow word pain, you can use it to cast shadow word death on up to three targets.

-If a creature dies under the effects of shadow word pain or shadow word death, you or one target of your choice within 30 feet regain 1d6 hit points per target killed.
+You conjure a minor gateway to the Twisting Nether that spews corruptive energy and harvests the weak of body.
+When you cast this spell, you may use a reaction for it to cast shadow word pain on up to three targets.
+At the start of the totem’s turn, if there are less than three targets affected by shadow word pain, the totem casts it again.
+If the totem causes a target to be bloodied by the spell, the totem instead casts shadow word death spell on the target, removing the shadow word pain sigil.
+If a creature dies under the effects shadow word death, you or one target of your choice within 30 feet regain 1d6 hit points.

 Heightened.
-Per every spell levels above 6th, you can maintain the spells on one additional target (up to 6 targets at spell level 9).
+For each level the spell is heightened above 6th, both shadow word pain and shadow word death spells are heightened for one level.